Wednesday, 4 July 2018

 Thursday, 31 May 2018

 From 1977 to 1990 I lived in Stoke Poges in Park Road where some of the big houses exist.
-A well-known family who used to live there was the Ramsays.
-Their son Al by chance used to go to the same school as me...the Tutorials.
+A well-known family who used to live there were the Ramsays.
+Their son Alasdair by chance used to go to the same school as me...the Tutorials.
 His brothers though were doing very well in life.
 One of them was a doctor, and the other a merchant banker who was for a while married to an actress Fiona Gray.
 Mrs Lillian Ramsay who headed the family did a lot of charity work.
 But she tended to be somewhat arrogant, and I found her difficult to get on with.

-Apart from the Ramsays I had a close connection with the vicar Reverend Cyril Harris whose vicarage was nearby.
+Apart from the Ramsays I had a connection with the vicar Reverend Cyril Harris whose vicarage was nearby.
 He was an affable sort of person, and bit on the trendy side.
 He had a large family of grown up children*.
 He was also an author of s short book on the poet Thomas Gray who wrote the Elegy in a Churchyard, and is buried at Stoke Poges Church.
 Incidently, the wonderful Gardens of Rememberance can be found nearby.

 I met quite a large number of wealthy people in Stoke Poges, and its environs (eg. Gerrard Cross, Beaconsfield, Fulmer, Farnham Common).
 I will give reference to a few here.
 I came to know number of them via my gardening activities.
 They were usually women who in the main looked after their husbands, or partner's property.
 One such person I knew for years was Mrs Hall.
-After I did a stint of gardening I would enter her kitchen for tea, or coffee plus some toast, and jam, or a cake.
+After I did a stint of gardening I would enter her kitchen for tea, or coffee plus some toast, and jam.
 I always felt relaxed with her.
 She was a creative woman by nature.
 She had two children who were grown up.
 Her husband owned a superstore in Burnham, and I recalled him complaining that his cashiers would always try to steal money from him!

 Anyhow, the other ladies I knew who treated me well were Mrs Griffiths (whose husband was in the dairy business), Kathie Webber cookery expert, and author, Mrs Pollard of Gerrards Cross...etc.